 - After game two: $10,000 from Attell through Bill Burns.

-If the total amount paid to the players was $60,000 and the total amount paid to the other Black Sox was $40,000, as outlined above, then Gandil would have kept $20,000 for himself.
-While that amount seems more likely than the $35,000 posited in 8MO, it still means that Gandil left the White Sox with $23,254 including his World Series share.
-That is equivalent to $322,000 in today's dollars (based on 2015).
+If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above, then Gandil would have kept $40,000 for himself.
+It means that Gandil left the White Sox with $43,254 including his World Series share.
+That is equivalent to about $600,000 in today's dollars (based on 2015).
 If Gandil really had that much money, he kept it well hidden through the years.

 In this scenario, Risberg and McMullin also did a brilliant job of concealing their ill-gotten booty.
 Counting their World Series shares, Risberg would have had $13,254 (about $184,000 in 2015 dollars) and McMullin $8,254 (some $114,000 in 2015 dollars) at the end of 1919, yet both continued to live simply, with no conspicuous consumption in evidence during their lives.
 If they truly received that much money, they never really got much enjoyment from it.